Job website or agency? How to decide where to find your nanny

-Making the decision to have children -- and finding someone to help you take care of them -- are two of the most important decisions you'll ever make.
-And locating the perfect nanny to care for your little one can be a challenge.
+Making the decision to have children — and finding someone to help you take care of them — are two of the most important decisions you'll ever make.
+And finding the perfect nanny to care for your little one can be a challenge.
 Where do you start?

-Two of the most popular routes are hiring a nanny agency to find one for you, or searching for one yourself through a nanny-finding website (like Care.com!).
+Two of the most popular routes are searching for one yourself through a nanny-finding website, or hiring a nanny agency to find one for you.
 We asked experts for their insights into these two methods, so that you can decide which one will work best for you and your family.

-- Easy Access to Caregivers: National online sites list applicants from all over the U.S., giving parents the flexibility of accessing caregivers, even if they are traveling.
+- Easy access to caregivers: National care-finding sites often list applicants from all over the U.S., giving parents the flexibility of accessing caregivers, even if they are traveling.
 You also have the option of searching and emailing applicants 24 hours a day.
 "Some parents want more control over their search and want to choose the candidates to interview.
 A parent who has the time and wants the control of streamlining the candidates on her own will like the flexibility an online agency offers," says Carolyn Stolov, family life expert at Care.com.

-- Access to Resources and Tips: Online sites often provide resources that are similar to the materials that agencies use.
-Care.com offers free online guides and articles covering a variety of topics, ranging from how to interview a nanny and how to handle reference checks to how to create a nanny contract and how to have a great relationship with your nanny.
+- Access to resources and tips: Online sites often provide resources that are similar to the materials that agencies use.
+For instance, Care.com offers free, online child care guides and articles covering a variety of topics on nannies, ranging from how to interview a nanny, how to handle nanny reference checks, how to create a nanny contract and how to prepare your kids for a new nanny.

-- A Team of Caregivers: Sites like Care.com let you work with numerous people simultaneously at no extra cost.
+- A team of caregivers: Nanny-finding sites often let you work with numerous caregivers simultaneously at no extra cost.
 Maybe you need a nanny during the week and a babysitter every other weekend.
-Maybe you only need an after school sitter.
-And these sites aren't just for nannies.
-They can help you find senior care for your parents, a pet sitter for your dog, a housekeeper to keep your home tidy, a tutor for your child, etc. You can also hire last-minute backup care if you need it.
+Or, maybe you only need an after-school sitter or last-minute backup care.
 You get more flexibility to work with an unlimited number of caregivers to fit your life's specific needs.

 - Expertise: If you've never hired a nanny before, you may not know what you're looking for or where to even start.
-You've read the articles, but are still lost and need more of a helping hand.
+You can read the articles, but you still may feel like you need more of a helping hand.